-Luis Fortuño was born October 31, 1960 in San Juan, Puerto Rico.
-He attended Colegio Marista of Guaynabo, graduating in 1978, with honors.
+Luis Fortuño served as Governor from 2009 to 2013.
+He was born October 31, 1960 in San Juan, Puerto Rico and attended Colegio Marista of Guaynabo, graduating in 1978, with honors.
 In 1982, he graduated from the Edmund A. Walsh School of Foreign Service at Georgetown University, in Washington D.C. where he earned his Bachelor’s Degree.
 In 1985, he received his Juris Doctor from the University of Virginia, School of Law.
 During his college years, he served as an intern at the Puerto Rico Federal Affairs Administration in Washington, D.C. and cofounded the Puerto Rico Statehood Students Association, while he remained active in youth organizations that favored the statehood status for Puerto Rico.

 He began his public service career as Executive Director of the Puerto Rico Tourism Company in 1993.
 In 1994, he served as the Island’s first Secretary of the Puerto Rico Department of Economic Development and Commerce.
 During that time, he served on numerous boards of directors in different Public Corporations.